Freight Broker Factoring: An Essential Guide

 Avoid Debt

-One of the biggest challenges business face today is managing their debt payments.
+One of the biggest challenges businesses face today is managing their debt payments.
 High debt levels also impact your credit and can make obtaining loans, insurance, and more impossible.
 Factoring doesn’t create debt because the balance is cleared when the shipper pays, so your business doesn’t face these struggles.

 Control Funding and Expenses